WAVE: Weight Templates for Adaptive Initialization of Variable-sized Models: Acknowledgement

 \section{Acknowledgement}

-We sincerely thank sentavio / Freepik for designing the logo.
-This research is supported by the National Key Research \& Development Plan of China (No. 2018AAA0100104), the National Science Foundation of China (62125602, 62076063) and Xplorer Prize.
+We sincerely thank Wenqian Li, Jianlu Shen, and Ruixiao Shi for their insightful discussions on this work.
+We also appreciate Freepik for contributing to the figure design.
+This research is supported by the Science and Technology Major Project of Jiangsu Province under Grant BG20240305, Key Program of Jiangsu Science Foundation under Grant BK20243012, National Natural Science Foundation of China under Grants U24A20324, 62125602, and 62306073, Natural Science Foundation of Jiangsu Province under Grant BK20230832, and the Xplorer Prize.